Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: The CONNIE detector with Skipper-CCDs

 The rest of the detector setup is unchanged with respect to the previous operations~\cite{CONNIE2019,CONNIE2022}.
-The sensors operate in a vacuum of 10$^{-7}$~torr and are cooled to below 100~K to minimise thermally-generated dark current.
+The sensors operate in a vacuum of 10$^{-7}$~torr and are cooled to below 100\,K (measured at the cold finger) to minimise thermally generated dark current without loss of charge-transfer efficiency.
 The detector is surrounded by passive shielding, including 15 cm of lead to absorb photons and two 30-cm layers of high-density polyethylene to shield against cosmogenic neutrons.
 After the installation, the experiment took data for commissioning from mid-July to early November 2021, when the full passive shielding was assembled.
 Since then, the data acquisition has been continuous until the end of 2023, with short interruptions due to technical issues, on-site interventions or power cuts.